llewelld/libcontrac/README.md

 ### Broadcasting and uploading keys

-Most of the functionality revolves around the Conrac structure.
+Most of the functionality revolves around the opaque `Contrac` structure.

 Create and initialise the structure as follows.
 The day and interval number should be set appropriately.